jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Let's back up a bit here so I can try to impress upon you the important distinction between a "compile-time error" and a "runtime error".
+I want to take this opportunity to try to impress upon you the important distinction between a "compile-time error" and a "runtime error".

 :::